 Prices for consumer goods generally rise over time.
 For example, the cost of an average home 20 years ago would have been about $194,000 compared to the average price in 2019 of $377,000.
 Similarly costs for utilities, food, and other basic life needs also increase.

 To account for this, the Social Security Administration adjusts the amount that it pays to beneficiaries of Social Security and Supplemental Security Income.
-When there is such an increase, It also raises the amount some recipients can earn without having money deducted from their benefits.
+When there is such an increase, it also raises the amount some recipients can earn without having money deducted from their benefits.
 This is known as a Cost of Living Adjustment, or COLA.
 Without COLA, people on a fixed income could eventually find themselves short of meeting their basic monthly expenses.

 How COLA works

 When an individual is considered eligible to receive SS payments, the administration does a calculation based on the person’s financial situation to determine how much money they should receive every month.
+(See how to do that calculation using a Social Security benefits calculator.)

 Part of that calculation is based on the current cost of living—how much it costs to pay for necessities.
 Every year the administration uses data about how much the cost of living has increased to determine how much they should increase recipients’ Social Security payments so that the amount of money they receive can still purchase the same value of rent, groceries, and so on.